jaruiz/vhdl_samples/README.md

 which are converted to a fixed point number table in synthesis time.

-The FIR has been designed to use a single RAM block for both delay queue and coefficient table, using the dual port capability of most FPGAs.
-This is done using a vendor-independent idiom.
+The FIR has been designed to use a single RAM block for both delay queue and coefficient table, using the dual port RAM capability of most FPGA architectures.
+This is done using a vendor-independent VHDL idiom that works at least with recent versions of Xilinx and Altera tools.